In biological classification, a collection of genera is referred to as what?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

 In biological classification, a collection of genera is referred to as a family.
-This hierarchical system organizes living organisms in a structured way, making it easier to study their relationships and characteristics.
+The classification system, known as taxonomy, organizes living organisms into a hierarchy of categories.

 Subscribe